rudxkush/gpt2-spam-classifier/README.md

 This README provides an overview of the project's structure, setup instructions, and usage guidelines.

 ## Features:
-Custom Implementation - All components of the model, including the tokenizer, attention mechanism, and dataset handling, are implemented from scratch.
+Custom Implementation - All components of the model, including the tokenizer, attention mechanism, and dataset handling, are implemented from scratch.<br>
-Spam Classification - The model is trained to classify text messages as either "spam" or "ham" (not spam).
+Spam Classification - The model is trained to classify text messages as either "spam" or "ham" (not spam).<br>
-Data Handling - The project includes functionality to download and preprocess the SMS Spam Collection dataset.
+Data Handling - The project includes functionality to download and preprocess the SMS Spam Collection dataset.<br>
-Visualization - Training and validation losses are plotted for analysis.
+Visualization - Training and validation losses are plotted for analysis.<br>

 ## Requirements:
 Python 3.7 or higher